ernestwisniewski/aonw/docs/architecture-budgets.md

 Every handwritten Dart file is assigned to one role: production, Flame rendering, test, or tool.
 Generated files are excluded only when their generator provenance is valid.

+Per-file overrides and inline suppressions are only allowed when a file cannot be reduced without changing behavior; all approved exceptions are recorded in the baseline and are intended to be paid down.

 New code is expected to stay within these limits:

 | Role | Callable lines | Nesting | Cyclomatic | Cognitive |